 - All Tamales (look for a red circle stamped gluten free on the front of each package)

 - Eggplant Parmesan entree

 - Spinach and Roasted Tomato Egg White Frittata

 Red’s Gluten-Free Entrees

-An up-and-coming brand I keep hearing about is called Red’s, and it offers a line of gluten-free frozen entrees and breadless breakfast sandwiches.
-Be sure to look for the “gluten-free” label as to not confuse them with the brand’s non-gluten-free entrees.
+I keep hearing about an up-and-coming brand called Red’s, which offers a line of gluten-free frozen entrees and breadless breakfast sandwiches.
+Be sure to look for the “gluten-free” label to avoid confusing them with the brand’s non-gluten-free entrees.

 While none of the products are certified gluten free by a third party, Red’s says on its website, “With all of our gluten-free items, we adhere to the FDA’s strict Allergen Cross-Contact Prevention guidelines to ensure safeguards are in place to control incidents of cross-contamination.”

 - Chicken, Cilantro, and Lime with Riced Cauliflower

 - Chicken Teriyaki with Riced Cauliflower